 Celebrity Apprentice: All-Stars Recap: Who Was Fired and Who Broke Down?

+On Sunday’s “Celebrity Apprentice: All-Stars,” the returning contestants traveled to Universal Studios in Orlando, Florida.
 Without knowing the challenge, Dee Snider volunteered to be the project manager for Team Plan B, while Omarosa said she’d lead Team Power.

 The groups were tasked with creating an interactive, 3-D photo experience that would capture the theme park’s essence and tie into its new marketing campaign.

 Omarosa quickly laid down the law, telling her team that she wanted to work like an “ad agency” and expected every member to step up.
 She proved it, putting an unprepared Dennis Rodman on the spot in front of the park’s execs, and sending other team mates out to take pictures throughout the grounds and gather Despicable Me and Harry Potter memorabilia.
 And while Omarosa learned that the park doesn’t normally use stars in promo materials, Snider decided he wanted his team’s product to be a “celebrity-driven” experience.

 Penn Jillette said he could use his magic background to create a fancy illusion, but others questioned how feasible it would be, and worried that Snider was too indecisive to chart a clear plan.
 Omarosa, later complaining that she was left with few helpers after sending many of them out, realized how “ambitious” her design was when the construction team expressed concerns, but she urged everyone to “push” on and try, especially when it came to incorporating a last-minute Spider-Man component.
 She soon freaked out when time became an issue, and was reluctant to cut anything out of her plans, despite pressure from the fabricators.